All About Astro.com

 But the other scope on Aries is an old friend.
 I received this beautiful 12.5" RCOS Ritchey Chretien scope in 2004 and, despite it technically being owed by the Three Rivers Foundation (3RF), it's never NOT been my scope.
 I'm the only person who ever touched it, well, except for the RCOS people who maintenanced it back in 2010.

-Speaking of which, this is the heart of the narrative...after we closed its old ProDome observatory, we sent it back to RCOS to repair mouse-chewed wiring and for the usual recoat of the optics.
+After we closed its old ProDome observatory, we sent it back to RCOS to repair mouse-chewed wiring and for the usual recoat of the optics.
 At a cost of around $3500, knowing that my friend was "fixed," we stored the instrument away until we could prepare its future home.
 Little did I know that six years later when we built the Conley Observatory, the scope never was truly fixed.

 My travails began when I remounted the scope and checked collimation.
 Surprisingly, the scope couldn't be collimated because my method no longer seemed to work - using a "Tak collimator" requires the sight of an annulus of light through the colimator, but something was wrong.
 The annulus was missing.